VILLASframework/documentation/docs/node/hooks/scale.md

 hide_table_of_contents: true
 ---

-# Scale and offset signals
+# Scale and Offset Signals

 The `scale` hook modifies sample signals by a gain factor and optionally ads an offset.
 First the original signal value is multiplied by the gain, then the offset is added.